Exploring Asia since 2003

 Japan – The Strange Country

-Did you know 2 in every 100 people are Japanese and that they have the longest life expectancy in the world (as well as the worst eyesight)?
-Beside the more common factoids it’s interesting to see some of the worrying aspects of Japanese society addressed here - food wastage, water importing, and suicide are clearly big issues.
+Did you know that 2 in every 100 people are Japanese and that they have the longest life expectancy in the world (as well as the worst eyesight)?
+Besides the more common factoids, it’s interesting to see some of the worrying aspects of Japanese society addressed here – food wastage, water importing, and suicide are clearly big issues.

-Steve – it was made by a Japanese designer about Japan.
+1. Steve – it was made by a Japanese designer about Japan.
 If they’re not allowed to comment on their own culture then who is?
-Check your facts first!

 Japan: